opensourcedoc/ccrun/README.md

 All environment variables are optional, set with sensible default values.

+## Design Philosophy (Retrospective)

+`ccrun` was designed as a minimal companion tool to `ccwarn`, focusing on a different stage of the development workflow: execution.

+While `ccwarn` answers the question:

+> *"Does this code compile cleanly?"*

+`ccrun` focuses on:

+> *"Can this code be compiled and run quickly without setup?"*

+### Why another tool?

+In C and C++, even small programs require explicit compilation before execution.
+For quick experiments or small code bases, writing a Makefile or configuring a build system introduces unnecessary friction.

+`ccrun` removes that friction by providing a zero-configuration way to compile and run code immediately.

+### Why support multiple source files?

+Although designed for small code bases, `ccrun` allows multiple source files to be compiled together, including mixed C and C++ projects.

+This enables simple experiments that go beyond single-file programs without requiring a full build system.

+### Why use `--` for runtime arguments?

+`ccrun` uses `--` to separate compiler inputs from runtime arguments.
+This design follows conventions used by many CLI tools and avoids ambiguity between source files and program arguments.

+### Safety considerations

+Unlike `ccwarn`, `ccrun` executes compiled binaries.
+This makes it inherently unsafe when used with untrusted source code.

+Users are responsible for ensuring that input code is trusted before execution.

+### Scope and limitations

+`ccrun` is intentionally minimal and does not aim to replace build systems.
+It does not:

+- resolve complex dependencies
+- manage large projects
+- provide incremental builds

+Instead, it focuses on:

+- fast iteration
+- zero configuration
+- simple workflows

+### Relationship with `ccwarn`

+`ccrun` and `ccwarn` are designed to complement each other:

+- `ccwarn` checks code quality and portability
+- `ccrun` enables quick compilation and execution

+Together, they form a lightweight toolset for small C/C++ development workflows.

 ## Note

 If you want to check code quality and conform some language standard for your C or C++ source, see [ccwarn](https://github.com/cwchentw/ccwarn).